-Economic discrimination affects all Christians, via Economic discrimination affects all Christians, via unemployment, denied job progression and financial extortion.
-This causes financial issues for families and feelings of worthlessness for men and, alongside other pressures, can prompt men to emigrate.

-Marriage laws make legal marriage impossible between a Christian man who is not a convert and a Christian woman with a Muslim background.
-There are further difficulties in an honor-shame culture, where families can reject and expel men from their home due to their choice of religion.
-Such men are also at risk of violence from extended family.
+Economic discrimination affects all Christians, via unemployment, denied job progression and financial extortion.
+This causes familial financial issues and feelings of worthlessness for men and, alongside other pressures, can prompt men to emigrate.
+Under Sharia, marriages between Muslim women and non-Muslim men are not allowed.
+For the marriage to be legal, the man must convert to Islam.
+This makes legal marriage impossible between a Christian man who is not a convert and a Christian woman with a Muslim background.
+There are further difficulties in the honorshame culture, where families can attack, reject, and expel men from their homes due to their choice of religion.
 The state pressures men through intelligence services interviews, especially church leaders.

 - Denied legal ability to marry Christian spouse

-- Economic harassment via work/job/business
+- Economic harassment via work / job / business

-- Forced out of home/expulsion
+- Forced out of home / expulsion

-- · Forced to flee town/country
+- Forced to flee town/country

+- Imprisonment by the government

+- Violence physical

+- Violence psychological